ExtraBB/bulk-tmdb/README.md

 # Bulk tMDB Downloader

 This C# application allows you to download tMDB data in bulk.
+I originally created this because I need to save/cache an offline copy of a specific subset of the tMDB database.

+### What does it do?
+ - It takes a comma-seperated values file (.csv) and searches a tMDB entry for each line.
+ - It can search all kinds of tMDB entries, movies, tv, companies etc. It uses the multi search API function.
-It is saved as individual JSON files, but you can of course customize it to insert them in an SQL database for example.
-Edit in your API key to get it working.
+ - Results are outputted to seperate JSON files.
+(You can adjust this to save it in an SQL database for example)

+### How do I get it to work?
+- Enter your tMDB API key in the `Query.cs` file.
+- Make sure your input file matches the specification.
+(See `AddSearchRequest()`)

+### That's it!
+Have fun.